tingbinhuang2019/InterviewProblemsPractice/README.md

 # InterviewProblemsPractice

-This is personal repo for practicing interview type problems in JavaScript only.
+This is a personal repository for practicing interview type problems in JavaScript only.